 When people ask how I became and Indie Dyer, I tell them I had to or I'd destroy all the paperclips.

-I didn't actually learn to dye until about four years ago, but my Fiber Artist "origin story" started when I was in junior high.
+I didn't actually learn to dye until around 2012, but my Fiber Artist "origin story" started when I was in junior high.
 I couldn't NOT be doing something with my hands, and my mother would find sad twisted paperclip mini-sculptures around the house, mostly the victims of time in front of the tv or a phone conversation running too long.
 So she taught me to crochet mostly in hope that I could spend some of my idle time creating instead of destroying and she could occasionally find a paperclip in a still-usable condition.

 Then...oh hey look, the wool shop's doing a dyeing class.
 Wouldn't it be cool to do some custom colors?
 It sure would!
 So I took a class and got some dyes, wool and a crock pot.
 I saw a gorgeous pair of striped knit socks at the shop and taught myself to knit off YouTube videos.
 And in a moment of sheer insanity I made my first knitting project a pair of socks on double-points.
 But they actually turned out great and I still wear them.

 But then the wool shop had a drop spindle class, and gee, I already had all that wool....and wow, drop spindling was fun but it would be faster on a wheel and look, this cute little wheel would actually (kind of) fit in our 5th Wheel!
 (This is where I take a moment to say how awesome and laid back and understanding my husband is and how I can never ever gripe about how many tools he has because Yarn.)
 And gee, if I can dye the wool before I spin it then I can surely dye yarn!
 And what is this thing they call a Ravelry?
 I WANT TO KNIT ALL THE THINGS.
 And because I was a dyer even before I was a knitter or spinner I could really make whatever I wanted!